| A Conversation with Maggie Anton, author of RAV HISDA'S

 childhood, spells to heal and protect them were considered

+successful.
 7. What role, if any, does magic play

+in our religious cultures today?
 If one defines magic as "the power to influence

 the course of events by using mysterious or supernatural